 What’s enchanting about a Patagonia tour?
-Jacqueline Spencer shares her experiences and impressions from her latest trip to the stunning sea and landscapes of Patagonia, Argentina.
+Jacqueline Spencer shares her experiences and impressions from her latest Patagonia trip amid the stunning sea and landscapes in Argentina.

 I love open country, the sensation of vastness all around me when I embark on my Patagonia tour.
 Landscapes so pure, so large and overwhelming, their enormity surpasses my ability to intellectualize and thus my connection to them is visceral, my reaction deeply emotional.
 For this reason I adore the massive expanse of territory that cradles both sides of the Andes at the far South of Argentina and Chile.
 Join me on a journey into wild Patagonia!

 The trip was conceived on a whim, with a kindred spirit and fellow lover of Patagonia.
 Like many voyages, ours begins at the sea: the southern Atlantic coast of Argentina in Comodoro Rivadavia.
 After some painful spelling difficulties with the local worker at the bus station ticket counter, “Yakelin Esttencer” and friends hop a local bus to a remote seaside village.
 We arrive just in time to watch a perfectly pink sunset over the picturesque bay before retiring to our cabin.